GeekZoneHQ/web/readme.md

 > The following steps have only been tried on Windows 10 Pro in a virtual machine

-1. Install git for windows by downloading a copy from https://git-scm.com/download/win
+1. Install Git for windows by downloading a copy from https://git-scm.com/download/win
-2. Install python from the Microsoft store.
+2. Install Python from the Microsoft store.
 Typing `python` into a command prompt will open the correct page on the Microsoft store.
 This will also install the `pip` package manager.
 3. Install virtualenv using the command `pip install virtualenv`.
 This tool allows us to install dependencies local to a project and not clutter your system.
 4. Clone this repository to your desired location `git clone git@github.com:geekzonehq/web.git` and change into that directory `cd web`.
 4. Create a virtual environment `python3 -m virtualenv env`.
 This will create a folder in the project called `env` that will contain all of the project dependencies.